microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const ProgressTemplate: import("@microsoft/fast-element").ViewTemplate<BaseProgress, any>;

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-forgotten-export) The symbol "FormAssociated" needs to be exported by the entry point index.d.ts
-// Warning: (ae-incompatible-release-tags) The symbol "Radio" is marked as @public, but its signature references "FormAssociated" which is marked as @alpha
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Radio" because one of its declarations is marked as @internal
 //
 // @public
-export class Radio extends FormAssociated<HTMLInputElement> implements RadioControl {
+export class Radio extends FormAssociated_4 implements RadioControl {
     checked: boolean;
     checkedAttribute: boolean;
     // @internal (undocumented)